-Call our bequest manager on her direct line 9210 7408 and have a chat.
-Lee will walk you through any queries you may have and can post or email you a bequest booklet to peruse at your leisure and discuss with family, before a decision.
+Call us on 02 9223 7833 and have a chat.
+We will walk you through any queries you may have and can post or email you a bequest booklet to peruse at your leisure and discuss with family, before a decision.

 Call your solicitor and make an appointment to create or update your Will to include a bequest to ACRF.
 You will need our recommended Will Wording (see below).
-If you haven’t got a family solicitor, you may wish to attend one of ACRF’S annual Wills Day events held in Sydney, where a pro bono solicitor will create a Simple Will for a greatly reduced fee.
+If you haven’t got a family solicitor, you may wish to attend one of ACRF’S annual Wills Day events, where a volunteer solicitor will create a Simple Will for a greatly reduced fee.

-“I give, devise and bequeath to the Australian Cancer Research Foundation (ACN 002 774 727) of Suite 302, 77 King St, Sydney for the purposes of funding world-class cancer research, free from all taxes and duties, (here please specify your gift, eg. the sum of $X).
-I direct that the receipt of any director or other proper officer for the time being of that Foundation will be a sufficient discharge to my Trustees.
+“I give to the Australian Cancer Research Foundation (ACN 002 774 727) of Suite 302, 77 King St, Sydney for the purposes of funding world-class cancer research, free from all taxes and duties, (here please specify your gift, eg. the sum of $X).
+I direct that the receipt of any director or other proper officer for the time being of that Foundation will be a sufficient discharge to my Trustees”

 We would love to know so we can celebrate your decision to include us in your Will, thereby helping us outsmart cancer!

 If you have minor children but no Will, (therefore no provision for them when you die), a judge can decide who is the best person to become their guardian.
-Wouldn’t you rather make this important decision?
-And with no legal Will, your minor children are legally entitled to their share of your estate when they turn 18, regardless of their money-management skills.
-By creating a Simple Will, you can control when your children receive their inheritance, and how much.
+By creating a legal Will, you can control who raises your children and when they receive their inheritance once they come of age.

 YOUR FAVOURITE CHARITIES:

 You may have told your friends and family that you wish your favourite charity to receive a gift when you pass.
-But, if this is not written into your Will, it is entirely up to the discretion of your Will executor.
+However, if you do not have a legal Will, this wish cannot be upheld and is at the discretion of your executor.

-ACRF hosts annual Wills Days which provide a professional yet affordable way to have your final wishes fulfilled and show your support for ACRF.
+ACRF hosts annual Wills Days that provide a professional yet affordable way to create a legal Will, and if you wish, show your support for ACRF.